Sheer Khurma Recipe (Authentic Eid Seviyan Dessert)

 This delicious dessert is traditionally made in Muslim households on the morning of Eid al-Fitr, marking the end of the holy month of Ramadan.
 The Eid festivities begin by serving a bowl of sheer khurma after the Eid prayer.
 It is also made for Eid Al-Adha and for special occasions, such as weddings.

-This sweet pudding tastes even better the next day as the flavors come together with time.
+You can serve it piping hot or at room temperature.
+This sweet pudding tastes even better the next day as the flavors meld.

 Storage Suggestions